 - Of or belonging to ancient times, especially of, from, or characteristic of ancient Greece or Rome.

-- Of or dealing in antiques.
+a.
+Relating to or dealing in antiques.

 - An object having special value because of its age, especially a domestic item or piece of furniture or handicraft esteemed for its artistry, beauty, or period of origin.